aarushbhattofficial/aarushbhattofficial.github.io/files/exposition/When Maxwell wasn’t classy enough 3a9d750933aa423d9d52821610d4bf36.md

 A lot.

-But, was it classy enough ?
+But, was it always classy enough ?

 Meh.